pe-st/md/intellij.md

 ### modules have ugly names like adapter (1) (com.six-group.ao.tfo.atm.conkey)

 You can rename them (Refactor / Rename) to something unique

+## Using IntelliJ

+- Use the Packages View instead of the Project View

 ## Building